-While a lot of us are fans of fireworks displays, they are considerably less enjoyable for dogs.
+While a lot of us are big fans of fireworks, they are considerably less enjoyable for dogs.
 The same bright flashing light, lingering smoky scents in the air, and loud booming noises that we find thrilling can be a quite a scary moment for them.

 1. Dress them up

-A quick and easy way to help alleviate the anxiety of your pup is to utilise the wrap method.
-Originally invented by a professional dog trainer, the anxiety wrap uses acupressure and maintained pressure to reduce stress.
-You can DIY this at home by taking a piece of fabric or a scarf and wrapping it around certain parts of your dog’s body.
+A quick and easy way to help alleviate your dog’s anxiety is to utilize the ‘wrap method’.
+Originally invented by a professional dog trainer, the anxiety wrap uses acupressure to reduce stress.
+You can DIY this at home by taking a piece of fabric or a scarf and wrapping it around your dog’s body.

-If you would prefer to hit the shops, instead, these aids are sold under a variety of names with varying prices.
+If you would prefer to hit the shops instead, these aids are sold under a variety of names with varying prices.
 A common one available in the market is the Thundershirt.

 3. Blast the tunes

 Mask the ‘boom’ of the light display by keeping the radio on.
 Certain types of music have been shown to be especially calming for our four-legged friends, with harp and classical music being popular choices.
 White noise is also effective as it muffles the loud noises more effectively.

 Alternatively, if your dog is the type to watch TV, put on a cartoon, or any of his ‘usual’ to distract him.